Kalisa21/Mission-capstone---legalEase/README (1).md

 ## Deployment Plan

-The WombGuard web platform will be deployed on [Render](https://render.com) for public access.
+The legalEase web platform will be deployed on [Render](https://render.com) for public access.
 Deployment includes:

 1. Exposing FastAPI endpoints for the predictive model.
 2. Using Swagger UI to demonstrate predictions.